beyarkay/masters-thesis/src/03_lit_review.md

 often result in research using those gloves, as the researchers capable of purchasing a glove-based system are a strict subset of the researchers capable of designing and building a glove-based system.
-The researchers who do not have the expertise to build their own glove-based system much use a commercially available system if they wish to perform research in this area.
+The researchers who do not have the expertise to build their own glove-based system must use a commercially available system if they wish to perform research in this area.
 This subsection explores hardware products which have been used for glove-based gesture recognition.